acrosby/sci-wms-docs/roadmap.rst

 Current (|release|)
 ===================

 We are currently trying to eliminate some of the major bugs, that are within our control to fix.
+We are also trying to firm up the functionality and api components before the release of version 1.0.0.

+We have recently:

+* Added service based api to dataset and group management
+* Solved the dataset topology cache update problem with daemons falling down
+* Added command line topology cache update command
+* Added jsonp responses to avoid clients from needing to proxy xml responses
+* Added test procedures
+* Added support for mutiple fill values via additional variable attribute in dataset
+* We now have generic config files for nginx, upstart and supervisor in addition to the gunicorn config that has always been in the project

 ===============
 Version 1.0.0